-- B: Should I go to college?

-- B: Why might I want to do this?

-- B: What are the good reasons to go?
+- B: Should I go to college? - B: Why might I want to do this?
+Is that a good reason? - B: What are the good reasons to go?
+What is the purpose for this action?

 Step 2: Identify BB.
 Criteria for making this decision.
 (The right reasons to do this action.)